 - Stencils (I used this crab stencil in 8.5″x11″ and this coral stencil in 12″x12″ from Stencil Revolution)

-- Fabric paint and a painters tray (alternatively you can use a paper plate, too)
+- Painters tray (alternatively you can use a paper plate, too)

 - Painters tape or non-permanent spray adhesive